Key Cave National Wildlife Refuge: History

 The land of the Key Cave NWR area has historically been used for agricultural purposes, primarily in farming cotton.
 The area receives its name from William Key, who owned the land the refuge now contains as well as a plantation house on nearby private property.
 An enslaved peoples' cemetery called "Key Cemetery" is located on the refuge.

 In 1990, the Ozark Underground Laboratory tested the underground water table and determined that the area suffered from chemical pollution from nearby cotton, soybean, corn, and wheat farming operations.
 The Key Cave and Collier Cave share the same aquifer system which was being polluted as a result of the farming operations.

 In 1992, the Monsanto Company sold the land in the highest hazard risk area to The Conservation Fund.
 This land was later sold to the U.S. Fish and Wildlife Service which established the Key Cave NWR on January 3, 1997.

 Wildlife

 Key Cave is a critical habitat for the endangered Alabama cavefish (Speoplatyrhinus poulsoni).
 Only 130 specimens have been observed over the 36 excursions to Key Cave between 1967 and 1998.
 The refuge also provides protection for approximately 40,000 endangered gray bats (Myotis grisescens).
-The cave is also home to two species of endangered crayfish: Phantom cave crayfish (Procambarus pecki) and Cambarus jonesi.
+The cave is also home to two species of endangered crayfish: Phantom cave crayfish (Cambarus pecki) and Cambarus jonesi.

 Key Cave NWR also manages several bird species including grasshopper sparrows (Ammodramus savannarum), dickcissels (Spiza americana), northern harriers (Circus cyaneus), short-eared owls (Asio flammeus), loggerhead shrikes (Lanius ludovicianus), and northern bobwhites (Colinus virginianus).